Bringing the library to you

 What the Book Bike delivers

 - Access to materials: Library staff who have been trained to safely operate the bike pedal it to scheduled community events and outreach locations.
 For each appearance, the bike’s cargo hold is stocked with relevant materials—cookbooks and gardening manuals at the Farmers’ Market, for example, and children’s books at daycare storytimes.
 Visitors can learn about library services and programs, use their library card to check out materials, and apply for a library card.
-The Book Bike cannot accept returns or paid fines.
+The Book Bike cannot accept returns or paid fees.

 - Small business stories: The idea was to turn outward and amplify voices from the community.
 To start, we intentionally reached out to local small businesses in areas not in downtown Oak Park and the Hemingway District.
 Small business stories »